microsoft/lisa/docs/write_test/write_case.md

 - Record business logic.
 Code logic is more detailed than business logic.
 Some complex code logic may not be intuitive for understanding business logic.
 Code comments can help summarize complex code logic.
-- Record trick things.
+- Record tricky things.
 We cannot avoid writing tricky code.
 For example, magic numbers, special handling of the Linux version, or other content.
 - Provide regular expression examples.
 LISA uses many regular expressions to parse command output.
 It is simple and useful, but it may not match.
-When you need to create or update a regular expression, it needs to check the sample for regression.
+When you need to create or update a regular expression, you need to check the sample for regression.
 These examples also help to understand what the expression does.

 ### Commit messages

-The commit message is used to explain why this change was made.
+The commit message is used to explain why the change was made.
 The code comments describe the current state.
 The commit message describes the reason for the change.
 If you think the content is also suitable for writing in the code, please write it as a code comment.

 ### Logging